jhpce-jhu/jhpce_mkdocs/docs/joinus/new-pi.md

 ## Becoming a stakeholder
 There are many benefits to becoming a Stakeholder in the JHPCE cluster.

-As a Stakeholder, you will be given a dedicted partition on the node that you purchase for the cluster.
+As a Stakeholder, you will be given a dedicated partition on the node that you purchase for the cluster.
 The partition will only be accessible by members of your group, thus avoiding delays when the shared partition becomes busy.
 We also allow you to pull your node off the the shared partition if you need